- How long will my accident claim take?

 Our job is to maximise the amount of compensation you receive.
 The level of compensation varies from claim to claim.
 Part of your award will be for the “pain and suffering” of the injury itself.
 This can generally only be assessed once an independent medical report has been obtained.
 The amount of compensation will depend on the seriousness of the injury, the time it takes you to recover and the extent of any continuing disability.

 You are also entitled to recover your out of pocket and financial expenses.
-This includes things like loss of earnings, which can really mount up; especially where a claim for future loss is made.
+This includes things like lost earnings, which can really mount up; especially where a claim for future loss is made.

 We assess every personal injury claim and clinical negligence case individually and will work closely with you to ensure that all possible claims are included.
 We even make sure that claims are made for things like the value of care that is provided by family and friends; something that is often overlooked in compensation settlements.